Last Updated on September 25, 2022 by Sorin Petroj

 - 2014- Carbonado series is launched, featuring TeXtreme Carbon Technology.

 The classic Swedish company makes products for both professional and recreational players.
 Stiga produces bags, shoes, robots, clothing, rubbers, blades, tables, balls, and nets, just to mention a few.
-Other than table tennis products, it also has other outdoor and indoor products such as scooters, play-off hockey tables, snow racers, and boards.
+Other than table tennis products, it has other outdoor and indoor products such as scooters, play-off hockey tables, snow racers, and boards.

 However, they began with the production of ready-made rackets.
 In the late 1960s, they expanded their product line.
 They involved world-class players in the production of separate blades with authentic craftwork.
 They named the first-ever table tennis blade Allround Classic, still produced today.
 All their blades are made in Eskilstuna.